 The Art of Strategic Subtraction

-This isn't theoretical.
-A 2023 analysis of 1,200 freelancers found that those who declined 30%+ of incoming projects, published niche-specific content weekly, and networked vertically earned 2.8x more than peers chasing "anyone with a budget."
+This is not just my experience.
+A 2023 analysis of 1,200 freelancers across Europe and North America found that those who declined 30% or more of incoming projects, published niche-specific content weekly, and networked vertically within their industry earned 2.8 times more than peers who accepted everything.
+The data is clear: selectivity pays.

-Phase 1: The Identity Audit — Revisit your last 10 projects.
-Which felt effortless because of your unique experience?
-Which paid premium rates without negotiation?
-Which led to referrals in a specific industry?
-These patterns reveal your "unfair advantage."
+Phase 1: The Identity Audit.
+Look at your last ten projects.
+Which ones felt effortless because of your specific experience?
+Which ones paid premium rates without price negotiation?
+Which ones led to referrals within a specific industry?
+The patterns in those answers reveal your natural positioning.

-Phase 2: The Portfolio Purge — Make a "stop doing" list.
-Every service that doesn't align with your niche gets sunsetted within 90 days.
+Phase 2: The Portfolio Purge.
+Make a "stop doing" list.
+Every service that does not align with your identified niche gets sunsetted within 90 days.
+This is the phase where most people quit because it feels like voluntarily shrinking their business.
+It is.
+Temporarily.

 Damian Krawcewicz